 Homestead Park is a fantastic place to view a wide variety of wildlife.
 There is a leaflet suggesting some wildlife you may see on your visit.
-Please pick up a copy from the notice board at either entrance to the park or download a copy below.
-We also offer various tree-trail walks around the park and an informative guide to the design and choice of planting for the medieval garden.
+We also offer various tree-trail walks around the park.
+There is an informative guide to the design and choice of planting for the medieval garden.
 All leaflets can be collected at the park’s noticeboards, or download a copy below.

 Frequently asked questions

 Cycling is permitted through the park (except the Backhouse Pond footpath).
 Please note pedestrians have priority at all times.
 There are cycle racks at both Shipton Road and Water End entrances.